superc-lang/scc/README.md

 * compiled to machine code by an existing C compiler such as GCC.
 * a passion project that has taken several months and still in active development (as of Feb 2023).
 * C with syntactic sugar (eye candy). **
-* for C and non-C programmers that want more syntactical options and design flexibility; haters be gone!
+* for people that wanted more syntactical options and design flexibility in C; haters be gone!
 * going to divide opinion on it's value, features, keywords, usage and place in the C community.
 * designed to be incrementally adoptable. ***
-* inspired by Rust, C++, C#, Java, Kotlin and JavaScript.
+* heavily inspired by Rust and C++; but also influenced by D, C#, Java, Kotlin and JavaScript.
 * "zero cost abstractions" without the BS!
 * originally based on the C11 standard (and still compatible), but now includes many enhancements.
 * **NEVER** going to add exceptions or a garbage collector!
 Ever!